grrazzlle/budget/README.md

   ## Description

-  This application allows you to track your expenses and see the results displayed in a chart
+  This application allows you to track your expenses and see the results displayed in a chart.
+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they populate the total when brought back online.

   Click [here](https://secret-bastion-61573.herokuapp.com/) to try out the application